Source-Channel Matching for Sources with Memory: Introduction

 \section{Introduction}

-In this paper we investigate Joint Source-Channel Coding JSCC based on symbol-by-symbol code transmission with memory without anticipation.
+In this paper we address the problem of Joint Source-Channel Coding JSCC based on symbol-by-symbol code transmission with memory without anticipation.
 Thus, at each instant of time $i$, we impose real-time transmission constrains on the encoder and decoder to process samples independently, with memory on past symbols, and without anticipation with respect to symbols occurring future times $j>i$.
 The aim is to match probabilistically the source to a channel, and evaluate its performance with respect to excess distortion probability.
 For memoryless sources and channels, necessary and sufficient conditions for symbol-by-symbol transmission are given in \cite{gastpar2003} (see also \cite{kverdu}).
-However, extending the results to sources with memory is not a trivial task for the following two reasons. i) The optimal reproduction distribution of classical Rate Distortion Function (RDF), used during the realization procedure, to match the source to a channel is, in general noncausal (anticipative on future symbols); ii) the solution to the RDF is often unknown.
+However, extending these results to sources with memory is not a trivial task for the following two reasons. i) The optimal reproduction distribution of classical Rate Distortion Function (RDF), used during the realization procedure, to match the source to a channel is, in general noncausal (anticipative on future symbols); ii) the solution to the RDF is often unknown.
 In this paper we consider a nonanticipative information RDF which is realizable in the above sense, and we proceed to obtain the expression of the optimal causal reproduction distribution.
-We prove under certain conditions involving the nonanticipative information RDF, and the capacity of certain channels with memory and feedback, that symbol-by-symbol code with memory without anticipation is achievable.
-Moreover, we consider a BSMS(p) and we show that matching is possible over a symmetric channel with memory and power constraint.
-Then, we evaluate the performance of the matched case and the unmatched case.
-In both matched and unmatched cases we show that the excess distortion probability convergence to zero, as the number of channel uses increases, establishing achievability.
+1) We prove under certain conditions involving the nonanticipative information RDF, and the capacity of certain channels with memory and feedback, that symbol-by-symbol code with memory without anticipation is achievable.
+2) we consider a BSMS(p) and we show that matching is possible over a symmetric channel with memory and cost constraint, 3) we evaluate the excess distortion probability and we show that convergence to zero, as the number of channel uses increases, establishing achievability.